 Stowe Trails Partnership

-The Stowe Trails Partnership (STP) manages well over 30 miles of trails in Stowe – one of the most extensive networks in the Northeast.
-These trails are open to the public for mountain biking, hiking, walking, etc. and are accessible from many different points in town.
+The Stowe Trails Partnership (STP) manages well over 35 miles of trails in Stowe – one of the most extensive networks in the Northeast.
+These trails are open to the public for mountain biking, hiking, walking, etc., and are accessible from many different points in town.
 Although there is not a required fee to access the trails, Stowe Trails Partnership membership is strongly encouraged to help maintain and sustain this valuable resource.
 STP has spent approximately $24,000 every year over the past three years building and maintaining these vibrant trails, with the majority of the work done by local volunteers.
-STP/VMBA Membership costs as little as $49/year for an individual, and $98/family.
+STP/VMBA Membership costs as little as $55/year for an individual and $110/year for a family.
 Please see below for more information on the various public trails.

 - Adam’s Camp

 - Sterling Forest

 - Cady Hill Forest